imran-ib/Excel-Notes/Excel Notes.md

 # Excel Notes

+### Some use full shortcuts

 - We can use the key `f12` to save as the file

+- To move around in deferent sheets `ctr +pgUp / ctr + pgDn`

+- To Apply `Format Painter` in multiple cells we can double click in formatted cell and click on the cell we want to format.
+Click `Esc` to cancel format

+- `ctr + R` to fill Right and `ctr + D` to fill Down

 - We can use text in cell `strikethrough scubscript superscript` in format cell options.